crashoverride777/swifty-ads/README.md

 AdsManager.sharedInstance.setUp(viewController: self, customAdsCount: 2, customAdsInterval: 5)
 ```

 This sets the viewController property in the helpers to your viewController.
 In this example there is 2 custom ads in total.
-The first interAd will be a custom one.
-The interval means that every 4th time an Inter ad is shown it will show a custom one, randomised between the total ads count.
+The first interAd will be a custom one and than every 4th time an Inter ad is shown it will show another custom one (randomised between the total ads count)

 To add more custom adds go to the struct CustomAds in CustomAd.swift and add more properties.
 Than go to the method